Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Zero-shot Nash convergence

 \begin{enumerate}[leftmargin=*] \item \textit{Stability of forecasts (predictive merging).} Under the grain-of-truth condition (Assumption~\ref{ass:grain_of_truth}), Bayesian updating implies that, along $\mu^f$-almost every realized history $h^t(z)$, the agent's \emph{posterior predictive} distribution over future play becomes close to the true continuation distribution (formalized later by Definition~\ref{def:learn_predict_path} and Lemma~\ref{lem:absolute_cont_predict}).
 Importantly, this can happen even if the posterior over \emph{strategy labels} does not concentrate: distinct strategy hypotheses may be observationally equivalent \emph{on the realized path}, and any remaining disagreement can persist only on counterfactual histories that are not reached. \item \textit{Stability of (approximate) best responses.} Once an agent's predictive belief about continuation play is accurate on-path, playing an $\varepsilon$-best response to that belief is also nearly optimal against the true continuation play.
 Moreover, best-response \emph{sets} need not vary wildly: when the payoff gap between the best action and the runner-up is nontrivial, small changes in beliefs do not change which continuation strategies are $\varepsilon$-optimal.
 This is exactly why our RR definition imposes only \emph{asymptotic} on-path $\varepsilon$-consistency (Definition~\ref{def:rr}), rather than requiring perfect best-response optimality at every time and every counterfactual history. \end{enumerate}

 Even if beliefs keep updating forever, behavior can still stabilize because decisions depend on the \emph{predictive} implications of beliefs on the realized continuation game.
 If the posterior mass shifts among hypotheses that induce (nearly) the same continuation distribution after $h^t(z)$, then the agent's best-response problem is (nearly) unchanged, so play remains stable.
-For our PS-BR implementation with a finite menu and KL separation (Assumption~\ref{ass:finite_menu_kl}), we obtain an even stronger form of stabilization: the posterior over the menu concentrates on the true opponent strategy (Lemma~\ref{lem:posterior_concentration}), so the randomness from posterior sampling becomes asymptotically negligible (Lemma~\ref{lem:psbr_gap}), yielding eventual on-path $\varepsilon$-best-response behavior (Proposition~\ref{prop:ps_implies_asymptotic_consistency}).
+For our sampled-label PS-BR implementation, we formalize exactly this logic through the equivalence-class condition in Assumption~\ref{ass:equiv_class_conc}: the posterior may keep moving, but only negligible mass can remain on retained labels that would induce a different continuation optimization problem.
+The proof of Proposition~\ref{prop:ps_implies_asymptotic_consistency} then shows that the resulting sampling randomness is strategically innocuous, because the induced best-response gap is bounded by twice the posterior mass outside the true equivalence class.
+This yields eventual on-path $\varepsilon$-best-response continuation plans.